Neutrino Counter Nuclear Weapon: Introduction

 \section{Introduction}

 Nuclear weapon is the most destructive kind among weapons of mass destruction.
 Hiroshima and Nagasaki are lessons in history that shall never be repeated.
 Since the end of World War II, world leaders had tried to control the proliferation of nuclear weapons by political means such as the Nuclear Non-proliferation Treaty in 1968.
 Many countries did not sign the treaty.
 In fact it seems that more and more countries are pursuing nuclear weapon programs nowadays.
 After September 11, the concern is that nuclear weapons will fall into the hands of terrorists.
 Strategically speaking the importance of a counter nuclear weapon may soon rival that of the nuclear weapon itself.
 The purpose of this paper is to explore the possibility of a neutrino counter nuclear weapon technology.
 The idea of using neutrinos to detonate or melt a nuclear weapon was first proposed by H. Sugawara, H. Hagura and T. Sanami~\cite{sugawara}.
 Their futuristic design is based on a 1~PeV neutrino beam operating at 50~GW.
 It is unlikely that such an intense ultra high energy neutrino beam can be realized in the near future.
 Even if such a neutrino beam is made available, its radiation hazard will render it politically nonviable.
-This paper proposes an alternative idea for a neutrino counter nuclear weapon that shares some similarities with the previous idea but is technologically feasible, relatively cheap and safe.
-The present idea is to focus a neutrino beam and an antineutrino beam together in a small region to allow them to annihilate so that high energy radiations are released as reaction products.
-The radiations cause neutron spallation in the sub-critical nuclear material and initiate fission reactions.
-The plutonium heats up, ignites the chemical explosive around the fissile (fissionable material) in the primary stage of a thermonuclear warhead and subsequently detonates the nuclear weapon.
-The reason of thinking about neutrino for this application is that neutrino cannot be shielded.
-It can hit a target such as a nuclear submarine from the other side of the globe and can penetrate a deep underground concrete bunker and missile silo.
-The trade-off of developing a counter weapon is the introduction of a new weapon.
-If the new weapon is less destructive than the original weapon, an ethical argument can be made in support of its development.
-If remote detonation of a nuclear weapon is made possible by a neutrino counter weapon, a nuclear weapon in the homeland becomes a liability so that there is a real strategic incentive to reduce the stockpile.
-In that case, there will be a much more convincing political reason to promote non-proliferation.
-This work aims to study the theoretical feasibility of the neutrino counter nuclear weapon as a first step in this direction.
-The use of neutrino as a tactical assault weapon will also be discussed.
+Other proposals such as installing neutron detectors at the border to intercept nuclear materials had been considered.
+The current trend of non-proliferation policy is focused on monitoring the production of fissile fuels.
+Research is being conducted to use anti-neutrino detectors to this end~\cite{suekane}.
+Anti-neutrinos are produced in nuclear fission through beta decay.
+They are indicators of the fissile fuel composition of the nuclear reactor.
+Neutrino signatures of the fissile fuels cannot be tampered with by virtue of the very small reaction cross section of neutrinos at low energy.
+On the other hand, the small reaction probability also means small detection probability so that large detectors are needed to detect them.
+A sample idea is to deploy hundreds of kilo-ton liquid scintillor detectors at 1000~km distance from the reactor to monitor the reactor anti-neutrino spectrum.
+The challenges of using anti-neutrino to monitor reactor are that (1) a rogue nation will not voluntarily allow IAEA to build anti-neutrino detectors around its reactors, (2) the number of anti-neutrino detectors must increase 4 folds for every doubling of reactor-detector distance, and (3) reactors are not needed if a rogue nation opts for uranium instead of plutonium bombs.
+For these reasons, anti-neutrino detectors are probably not the ultimate solution to non-proliferation.
+Another possible non-proliferation strategy is to develop a technology that counters nuclear weapons.